pabarbosa/prosody-scripts/ProsodyDescriptorExtractor/Documents/ProsodyDescriptorExtractor_Manual.md

 1. The  VV tier is used to generate the files designated in item 4 above.

+Observations:

+For F0 smoothing we use a cut-off frequency for the smoothing filter of 2 Hz.
+This is used to compute F0 main peaks throughout the utterances.
+Tests can be done beforehand with the utterances to evaluate if this is the best solution for the language.
+If a different cut-off frequency needs to be used, change it by rewriting the value at the beginning of the script. (variable *smthf0Thr*).

+The temporal step in seconds for computing the F0 first derivative step (*F0step variable* ) is 0.05.

+The frequency  threshold for computing spectral emphasis variable *(spectralemphasisthreshold* variable) was fixed at  400 Hz.

 **PART B – HOW ANNOTATION SHOULD BE DONE**